 Flybe is axing its popular service between Leeds Bradford International Airport and Gatwick at the end of the month – severing airborne links between West Yorkshire and London.

 The move comes after a year which saw more than 50,000 passengers using the three-flights-a-day service.

 It means business travellers will have no direct flights to the capital for the second time in two years.

 Airport chiefs are seeking to find a replacement operator.

 Business leaders have expressed their concern at the move, saying that if LBIA is to develop as a truly regional airport it needs direct links with London.

-Flybe is withdrawing the service it launched in 2009 after stepping in to provide a LBIA-London link after following BMI’s decision to axe its service from Leeds Bradford to Heathrow in March of that year.
+Flybe is withdrawing the service it launched in 2009 after stepping in to provide a LBIA-London link after following BMI’s decision to axe its service from Leeds Bradford to Heathrow in March of

 The Gatwick flights will cease on March 31.

 The Exeter-based airline, which operates four other services from LBIA, has blamed the rise in landing charges at Gatwick for its decision.

 A spokesperson said: “Flybe carefully reviews the viability of all routes on a regular basis.